vatpac-technology/sops/docs/terminal/brisbane.md

     - **BAN** and **BDN** combined; *and*
     - **BAS** and **BDS** combined.

+## Extending
+BN TCU may extend to BAC and vice versa; callsigns remain the same.
+See [Controller Skills](../controller-skills/extending.md) for details.

 ## Separation
 ### Parallel Runway Operations
 Refer to [Parallel Runway Separation Standards](../../separation-standards/parallelapps) for more information